-This refreshing sweet and salty watermelon feta salad is a perfect summer salad to serve for backyard parties or BBQs.
-Made using just 5 ingredients and in 15 minutes, this recipe is a keeper.
+This sweet and salty, refreshing Watermelon Feta Salad with Mint is a perfect summer salad to serve for backyard parties or BBQs.
+Made using just 5 ingredients and in 15 minutes, this recipe is a keeper (gluten-free).

 About This Recipe

 Sweet and juicy watermelon, salty feta, and a refreshing minty citrusy dressing, what’s not to love about this fabulous combination.
-This watermelon feta salad is all about flavors and textures.
+This ripe watermelon feta salad with mint leaves is all about flavors and textures.

-It is my go-to salad when I want to serve something quick and refreshing.
-It is also a must-have side dish for my weekend brunches and BBQ parties, no matter which cuisine I am going for.
+It is my go-to low carb salad when I want to serve something quick and refreshing.
+It is also a perfect side dish for my summer potlucks, weekend brunches, and BBQ parties, no matter which cuisine I am going for.

 Watermelon feta cheese salad is a perfect example of how sweet and salty flavors can be best friends.
 I was a little skeptical about this pairing, but one bite of this salad and I was bold over.